thenexthub/Codira/docs/LibraryEvolution.rst

 Structs
 ~~~~~~~

-Swift structs are a little more flexible than their C counterparts.
+Codira structs are a little more flexible than their C counterparts.
 By default,
 the following changes are permitted:

 - Reordering any existing members, including stored properties (unless the